 Beer for your hair?
 We’ll cheers to that!
 Washing hair with beer has many benefits for your scalp and hair.
 But why is washing hair with beer good for your hair?
 Here’s a closer look.

 Beer, that ever-so-popular brew, can add strength and shine to dull, limp hair.
 The best part is that you don’t need to drink the beer to get the benefits.
 Using beer for hair growth and improved appearance is as simple as applying it to your scalp and hair.

-The malt and hops in your beer is loaded with protein, which nourishes and strengthens your hair.
-Dried and damaged hair can even be repaired to its former lusciousness thanks to the nutrients found in beer.
-The protein binds to hair dehydrated from blow drying, straightening and harsh weather.
-Leaving the hair restored and with more body.
+Why is beer good for your hair?
+The malt and hops in beer are loaded with protein, which nourishes and strengthens your hair.
+By putting beer in hair, dry and damaged hair can be repaired to its former lusciousness, thanks to the nutrients.
+The protein binds to hair that’s become dehydrated from blow drying, styling and harsh weather, leaving the hair restored and with more body.

-3. Beer contains hops, which are natural astringents.
+- Beer contains hops, which are natural astringents.